 All these trails are opened all year round.
 The mountain is likely to be covered by snow in the winter, if this is the case you might need special equipment to get up there (crampons).

 Koreans love hiking, and Jeju island is a very popular destination.
 If the weather is good, there will be plenty of other hikers.
-Try to go during the weekdays.
+Try to go during the weekdays to beat the crowd.

 You can’t camp in the Hallasan National Park, except at the free Gwaneumsa Campground (more information below).

-You don’t need a guide, trails are well-marked with numerous signs along the way.
+You don’t need a guide to attempt hiking Hallasan, trails are well-marked with numerous signs along the way.

 Opening and closing hours